RichBurman/Project_2_Football_Quiz/README.md

     - Users are only able to submit a name that is made up only of 'A-Z' or 'a-z' characters otherwise the following message will pop up on the screen "Please enter a valid name with no spaces or numbers" and not allow the name to be accepted until it meets the requirements.
     - Users are not able to submit a name that is under 3 characters in length as the following message will pop up on the screen "Name must be longer than 3 Characters" and not allow the name to be accepted until it meets the requirements.
     - Once a user has entered a name that meets the requirements, it is accepted and the User is taken to the Quiz questions.
+    This checks for validation of the username to ensure the correct information is entered into the website.

 - Click to Play!
 Button
     - The Click to Play! button allows the user to submit their name.
 If all the requirements of the Username Entry are met, clicking this button will take the user to the question area where they will be able to take part in the Quiz.

 - The Quiz
     - This is where the questions are displayed.
 Each questions loads 1 at a time and provides 4 answers (which are clickable buttons) for the user to click on to select their answer.
     - Once the user clicks on a answer, if the answer is correct the box will turn green.
 However, if the user has clicked on a wrong answer, the answer box will turn red.
     - The user will click on the 'next question' button to bring the next question for the user to answer.

 - Correct and Incorrect Score